Quantcast

 Back to Top

-Not only can you find brain models of varying complexity but the range of different types of “neuro” texts is even greater.
-There are books about the brain for laymen, students, scientists, and researchers; textbooks and journals; and human interest stories about disorders, behavior, and unusual brain and mind phenomena.
-To help you sift through it all and find the resources you’re looking for, we’ve rounded up the best sites on the Web to purchase brain models, neuroscience texts, and even brain-shaped gummy candy.
+There are neuroscience books about the brain for laymen, students, scientists and researchers; textbooks and journals; and human interest stories about disorders, behavior and unusual brain and mind phenomena.
+Use the sites below to get help buying neuroscience books and brain resources, including brain models and even brain-shaped gummy candy.

-• The old adage that you can’t judge a book by its cover may sound cliché, but it’s a good rule to follow when searching for books about the brain and neuroscience on the Internet.
-You’ll find books filled with brain teasers, books containing first-hand accounts of people living with brain abnormalities, books written for the casual scientist with a curiosity about the brain and neuroscience, and books targeting physicians or medical students with terminology so complex it will make your brain spin.
-So before you whip out your credit card and prepare to make a purchase based on an interesting-sounding title, be sure to first determine the book’s target audience.
+• You’ll find books filled with brain teasers, books containing first-hand accounts of people living with brain abnormalities, books written for the casual scientist and books targeting physicians or medical students with terminology so complex it will make your brain spin.
+Before you whip out your credit card, be sure to first determine the book’s target audience.

 • If you’re looking to avoid the boredom of dry, scientific information about the brain, try instead searching for books or DVDs that tell stories.
-You’ll find a great deal of valuable scientific information embedded in interesting and fascinating recounts of real medical case studies or personal accounts of brain-related phenomena.
+You’ll find a great deal of valuable scientific information embedded in accounts of real medical case studies or personal accounts of brain-related phenomena.

 Back to Top